Merger Compliance Mandates

 A major pullback of the number of excess jobs for IT Pros occurred in the 4th quarter of 2022 and continued through last quarter of 2023 - economic slowing and resulting layoffs have impacted on number of unfilled jobs available for IT Professionals.
 In December the number of unfilled jobs for IT Professionals fell.

-In February there were 121K unemployed IT Professionals
+In October there were 71K unemployed IT Professionals with an IT Unemployment rate of 2.7%

 Hart-Scott-Rodino Act - HSR